Tony118g/captured-drf-api/README.md

 ### Resolved
 * As pointed out in the moments walkthrough, dj-rest-auth has a bug that doesn’t allow users to log out.
 You can find out more about this issue [here](https://github.com/iMerica/dj-rest-auth/issues/246).
     * The solution to this was to create a custom logout view, where necessary configurations are made to allow correct functionality.
-* A few minor errors occured due to typos in code and incorrect syntaxt however these were easily amended.
+* A few minor errors occured due to typos in code and incorrect syntax however these were easily amended.

 ### Unresolved
 * No known bugs were left unresolved to the best of my knowledge.